Flowpack/Flowpack.FullPageCache/README.md

 - `RequestCacheMiddleware`: If a request is cacheable the cache is asked first and only if no response is found the request is passed down the middleware chain.
 The cache lifetime and tags are determined from the `X-FullPageCache-Enabled`, `X-FullPageCache-Lifetime` and `X-FullPageCache-Tags` that are set by upstream middlewares or controllers.
-Additionally the middleware adds `ETag` and `CacheControl` Headers taking the lifetime and setting `maxPublicCacheTime` into account.
+Additionally the middleware adds `ETag` and `Cache-Control` Headers taking the lifetime and setting `maxPublicCacheTime` into account.

 - `FusionAutoconfigurationMiddleware`: Connects to the fusion cache and extracts tags plus the allowed lifetime which is then